HenryMakerCH/guruguru/laundry/README.md

 # Before Use
 First edit `settings.py` and set up the information of your washing machine.

 Second, run `write_musicdata.py` to create `musicdata.py` that stores your user information.
-You can only type `userId`.
+You can type `userId` only.

 That's it!
 You're now ready to use the function of the whole package!

 # Usage